 Asking pointed questions is a critical element to the effort and provides an opportunity to test your teams.
 If the conversation becomes uncomfortable, then you have asked the right question.
 Alice Hamilton, regarded as the mother of industrial hygiene, reflected on a friend's approach to honesty in conversation:

 Julia Lathrop never roused one to a fighting pitch, but then fighting was not her method.
 (Nor was it mine.
 I have always hated conflict of any kind, but with me this led to cowardice, to shirking unpleasantness.
 Never with her.)
 She taught me a much-needed lesson, that harmony and peaceful relations with one's adversary were not in themselves of value, only if they went with a steady pushing of what one was trying to achieve.
 So often, when I have succeeded in breaking down the hostility of an employer and in establishing a friendly relation with him, I have been tempted to let it go at that, to depart without risking unpleasantness.
 Then I have remembered Julia Lathrop and have forced myself to say the unpleasant things which had to be said.

 Exploring the Dangerous Trades, Alice Hamilton, 1943.

 Following are real examples and case histories illustrating the need for pointed questions and preparation to provide clear, helpful, and doable answers and solutions.

-#1 Why Does This Condition Exist?
+#1 Why Does this Condition Exist?

-Figure 1: Crane With Anti-Two-Block Installed
+Figure 1: Crane with Anti-Two-Block Installed

 #2 Did You Look Overhead?